jenpennen/git-basics/8-more-about-branching.md

 ## Switching Branches

-Once you have created a new branch, use `git switch <branch-name>` to switch to it.
+After creating a new branch, switch to it using `git switch <branch-name>`.
 Example:

 ```
-> git branch songs # songs branch created
+> git branch songs # creates the 'songs' branch
-> git switch songs
+> git switch songs # switches to the 'songs' branch
 OUTPUT: Switched to branch 'songs'
 ```

-`HEAD` will now point to the `songs` branch, not `main`.
-You can check this by checking `git log` and `git status`.
-You will see something like:
+Now, `HEAD` will now point to the `songs` branch instead of `main`.
+You can confirm this by checking `git log` and `git status`

 ```
 > git switch songs